isaacoduh/larasandbox_one/README.md

-## CMS with Laravel and Vue
+## Easy Role and Permission

-A content management application for a website owned by a ficticious product company.
-The idea is to build out a platform for the client to be able to manage certain parts of their static website.
+Designing a simple role and permission boiler plate.

 ## Key Learnings and Tools
-- PHP, Laravel, ES6 (Javascript), Vue
+- PHP, Laravel